-Woodford State Park is my happy place — A place my family and I have been exploring in every season for fifteen years.
+Woodford State Park is my happy place — A place that my family and I have been exploring in every season for the past 20 years.
 Come on, we’ll show you around!

-The centerpiece of Woodford State Park is a small, jewel of a lake called Adams Reservoir.
-The lake is surrounded by forest, with pretty campsites nestled into the trees and along the shore.
+The centerpiece of Woodford State Park is a small jewel of a lake called Adams Reservoir.

 Quick Facts: Woodford State Park